SkoolNotes/Taproot/2020HIST201/KBhHIST201ColbertAndSmith.md

 * Can't increase French currency supply
 * Believes that the king should...
 Control? trading through the West
-* That trading companies control much of the value
+* That trading companies control much of the value generated is dangerous
+* Could control and restrict trading companies to solve currency problem?

+## Smith: Wealth of Nations
+* Divison of Labor
+	*